aspose-slides/Aspose.Slides-Documentation/python-net/developer-guide/manage-presentation/convert-presentation/convert-powerpoint/convert-powerpoint-to-pdf/_index.md

 ## **Overview**

-This article explains how you can convert PowerPoint file formats into PDF using Python.
+This article explains how you can convert PowerPoint file formats into PDF in Python.
 It covers wide range of topics e.g.

-- Convert PPT to PDF using Python
+- Convert PPT to PDF in Python
-- Convert PPTX to PDF using Python
+- Convert PPTX to PDF in Python
-- Convert ODP to PDF using Python
+- Convert ODP to PDF in Python
-- Convert PowerPoint to PDF using Python
+- Convert PowerPoint to PDF in Python

 ## **Python PowerPoint to PDF Conversions**

 Using Aspose.Slides, you can convert presentations in these formats to PDF:

 * PPT